Oxen-Studio/Resonance/README.md

 ### How to load musics?

 * Click on the folder icon and select the folder containing your music files.
-* Note: Currently, Resonance only supports loading one folder at a time.
-We're working on improving this feature!
+* ~~Note: Currently, Resonance only supports loading one folder at a time.
+We're working on improving this feature!~~
+* Now support your entire folder ! (tested on a M1 pro, loading a Music folder whith 4 level of folders and 903 musics takes 1.16sec)

 ### How to minify the app?